Deep-MI/hipsta/README.md

 `git clone https://github.com/Deep-MI/Hipsta.git`

-You can use the following code to install the required Python depencies:
+You can use the following code to install the required Python dependencies:

 `pip install -r requirements.txt`